 - The links may change.
 While Apple has made older macOS versions available, there’s no guarantee that it won’t eventually pull an older version of macOS (or make them even harder to find).
 If you need installer images, then it’s worth going ahead and downloading them now.

-Why you’ll need new macOS installer images after October 2019
+Why you’ll need new macOS installer images for any updates after October 2019

 There are probably plenty of people who had collected a number of macOS installer images in the past.
 Unfortunately, as we alluded to earlier, those images are now useless.

 Back on Oct.
 24, 2019, the security certificates for a slew of old macOS versions expired.
 Essentially, that means those old macOS versions will no longer run.
 That’s a shame, but there’s something you can do about it.